pkro/Java-Masterclass/readme.md

   - Use array list (see next point)

 ### List / ArrayList
+- can only be used with classes, not primitives (use wrapper Integer etc. for that, see autoboxing below)
 - ArrayList inherits from list (or rather AbstractList interface)
 - when adding values to ArrayList, capacity grows automatically
 - Ordered collection